 The form of capitalist society in which the dictatorship of the bourgeoisie is camouflaged by superficial (i.e., fundamentally false) democratic forms.
 One favorite technique is to alternate rule between two different bourgeois political parties, both of which represent the fundamental interests of the capitalists and which differ only on secondary questions on which the capitalists themselves are not in agreement.
 The masses are accorded a minor role in deciding which of these two basically indistinguishable parties (from the proletarian point of view) shall administer capitalist power in any given period, in order to give them the illusion that they are controlling society.
 Whenever bourgeois rule is seriously threatened the capitalists dispense with the camouflage and resort to fascism.

-See also: DIRECT DEMOCRACY, POLYARCHY
+See also: CITIZENS—In American Bourgeois Democracy, DIRECT DEMOCRACY, LESSER OF TWO EVILS, POLYARCHY

 “Bourgeois democracy, although a great historical advance in comparison with medievalism, always remains, and under capitalism is bound to remain, restricted, truncated, false and hypocritical, a paradise for the rich and a snare and deception for the exploited, for the poor.” —Lenin, “The Proletarian Revolution and the Renegade Kautsky” (Oct.-Nov.
 1918), LCW 28:243.